hzqst/MetaHookSv/docs/CaptionMod.md

 There is a example file demostrates how to translate dynamic HUD TextMessage to `schinese` using regex, the file is at `\Sven Co-op\svencoop\captionmod\dictionary_schinese.txt` called `#SVENCOOP_PLAYERINFO`.

-### Mutli-byte chars support for legacy VGUI1 and HUD elements
+### Mutli-byte character support for legacy VGUI1 and HUD elements

-1. Hook original client's old-style HudText and draw it with multi-byte character support.
+1. Client's HudText are overhauled with multi-byte character support.
+(Sven Co-op and Half-Life)

-2. Hook VGUI1 TextImage's paint procedure and draw it with multi-byte character support.
+2. VGUI1 TextImage's are overhauled with multi-byte character support.

 * You can see multi-byte characters rendered correctly on VGUI1 scoreboard.
+(Sven Co-op and Half-Life)

-3. Draw HUDMenu with multi-byte character support.
+3. Client's HUDMenu are overhauled with multi-byte character support.
 (Sven Co-op only)

 * You can see multi-byte characters rendered correctly on HudMenu.

-### Source2007 style VGUI2 ChatDialog
+### Source2007 style VGUI2-based ChatDialog

-Set cvar `cap_newchat` to 1 to enable new chat dialog.
+Set cvar `cap_newchat` to 1 to enable the new VGUI2-based chat dialog.

 The default chat text color can be customized in `\Sven Co-op\svencoop\captionmod\ChatScheme.res` -> `Colors` -> `TanLight`